 Accessible Exhibit Booths

-In order to make your booth accessible to persons with disabilities, simple alterations can be made to remove or modify physical barriers and provide accessible promotional materials.
+In order to make your booth accessible to people with disabilities, simple alterations can be made to remove or modify physical barriers and provide accessible promotional materials.

-- Set up displays to allow persons using wheelchairs to easily enter the booth and view materials.
-This can be done by: lowering displays or counters and insuring that this is ample entrance space.
+- Set up displays to allow those using wheelchairs to easily enter the booth and view materials.
+This can be done by: lowering displays or counters and insuring there is ample entrance space.

 - Make sure carpet is smoothly laid out and that any cords are securely taped down so as not to hinder wheelchair users from accessing your booth.
 Please contact GES if you notice a potential hazard.